Studying online

 Prerequisites

-completion of 18 points of the Level 1
+Successful completion of level 1 18 points

-or MATH1012 Mathematical Theory and Methods)
+or MATH1012 Mathematical Theory and Methods

 and CITS2401 Computer Analysis and Visualisation